Set up real-time access for SharePoint

 Assistant and agents

-When Assistant or an agent is highly confident that a query is about SharePoint — for example, when the user mentions SharePoint or includes a link — it adds real-time search results from that source to the chat context.
+When Assistant or an agent is highly confident that a query is about SharePoint (for example, when the user mentions SharePoint or includes a link), it adds real-time search results from that source to the chat context.

 Explicitly specifying app:sharepoint in a query or agent run also triggers real-time results.
+Assistant and agents can also scope real-time results to a specific SharePoint site, list, document library, or folder.

 Supported content